imooger/adix/README.md

 ## Development

-**adix** was created and is maintained by Marek Jindrich, a Harvard's CS50 alumnus, and is under continuous development ever since.
-Contributions are welcome, so feel free to contact him, open an issue, or submit a pull request!
+Contributions are welcome, so feel free to contact, open an issue, or submit a pull request!

 For accessing the codebase or reporting bugs, please visit the GitHub repository.

-This program is provided with WITHOUT ANY WARRANTY. **ADIX** is still under heavy development and there might be hidden bugs.
+This program is provided WITHOUT ANY WARRANTY.  **ADIX** is still under heavy development and there might be hidden bugs.

 ## Acknowledgement